-The objective of this study was therefore to develop a novel, inexpensive, transferrable approach to upgrade fragmented genome assemblies (i.e. pigeon and falcon) to the chromosome level and to use them to address novel biological questions related to avian genome evolution.
-The method combines computational algorithms for ordering scaffolds into PCFs retaining local structures of the target genome chromosomes after verification of a limited number of scaffolds, and physical mapping of PCFs directly to chromosomes with a universal set of avian bacterial artificial chromosome (BAC) probes.
-Studying a highly rearranged genome (falcon) compared to the avian ancestor sheds light on why
+The objective of this study was therefore to develop a novel, inexpensive, transferrable approach to upgrade fragmented genome assemblies (i.e., pigeon and falcon) to the chromosome level and to use them to address novel biological questions related to avian genome evolution.
+The method combines computational algorithms for ordering scaffolds into PCFs, retaining local structures of the target genome chromosomes after verification of a limited number of scaffolds, and physical mapping of PCFs directly to chromosomes with a universal set of avian bacterial artificial chromosome (BAC) probes.
+Studying a highly rearranged genome (falcon) compared with the avian ancestor sheds light on why interchromosomal rearrangements are infrequent in bird evolution.